ricardo-nolan/timetracking/README.md

 ## Testing

-The application includes a comprehensive test suite with 42 tests covering:
+The application includes a comprehensive test suite with **87 tests** covering:

-- **Database Operations**: Unit tests for all database methods
+- **Database Operations**: Unit tests for all database methods and edge cases
-- **PDF Export**: Tests for PDF generation and formatting
+- **PDF Export**: Tests for PDF generation, formatting, and rate calculations
-- **Email Export**: Tests for email sending with SMTP mocking
+- **Email Export**: Tests for email sending with SMTP mocking and encryption
-- **GUI Components**: Tests for GUI functionality and dialogs
+- **GUI Components**: Comprehensive tests for GUI functionality, dialogs, and validation
-- **Integration Tests**: End-to-end workflow testing
+- **Integration Tests**: End-to-end workflow testing and error handling
+- **Password Security**: Tests for password encryption and decryption
+- **Main Application**: Tests for application startup and error handling

 ### Running Tests